eldarflour/eldarflour.github.io/usr/notes/land-for-staples.md

-As the [naked varieties](https://en.wikipedia.org/wiki/Avena_nuda) have a [25%](https://www.premiumcrops.com/spring-naked-oats.html) lower yield than the husked varieties, and organic tends to yield [*80%*](https://www.sciencedirect.com/science/article/pii/S0308521X1100182X) that of chemical methods, the organic yield for naked oats is then assumed to be around *327g/m^2^*, or *1323kg/acre*, or 19 times the amount planted.
+As the [naked varieties](https://en.wikipedia.org/wiki/Avena_nuda) have a [25%](https://www.premiumcrops.com/spring-naked-oats.html) lower yield than the husked varieties, and organic tends to yield [*80%*](https://www.sciencedirect.com/science/article/pii/S0308521X1100182X) that of chemical methods, the organic yield for naked oats is assumed to be around *327g/m^2^*, or *1323kg/acre*, or 19 times the amount planted.
 For *600g* a day, one needs *((600×365)÷327) + (((600×365)÷19)÷327)*,
 or **705m^2^**.